"The real danger is not that computers will begin to think like men, but that men will begin to think like computers." — Sydney J. Harris

 After conducting a search query, the most relevant results should be the first ones you see.
 To be sure you are looking at results which are relevant, read the brief description of each of the top 5-10 results before you select one.
 Once you have navigated to a page, you will want to evaluate the information on that page in more detail.
-The University of Pennsylvania library site contains an excellent tutorial for evaluating Web-based information.
-This site will help you understand how to evaluate the information for authority, accuracy, bias, currency, and coverage.
+Understand how to evaluate the information for authority, accuracy, bias, currency, and coverage.

 Learning Management Systems

 The cornerstone of any online course that you take will be a virtual learning environment (LMS) or course management system.
 A LMS is a collection of tools and resources that support online learning.
 The most common ones are Blackboard and Moodle.
 LMSs allow an online instructor to manage all or almost all aspects of an e-learning course using a single interface in a password protected, secure site.
 The most common tools and uses of LMSs are:

 - course content delivery (syllabus, readings, videos, etc.)

 - digital drop box (turning in and receiving feedback on assignments)

 - facilitating group work